 Countries Still Using Asbestos

-Despite proven health risks, some countries continue significant asbestos use:
+Despite proven health risks, some countries continue significant use of the substance:

 - Russia (major producer and user)